TheLycorisRadiata/game_unity_spoopytreat/README.md

 - The portal's light switches between gray and the candy number's color until it is fed.
 - Once fed, the number of candies is taken from the player, and the light's color is constant and a default yellow one.

+### ADDED FEATURES: CAMERA MODE
+- The F3 key is the Camera Mode key.
+It allows to switch between 3rd (default) and 1st person POVs.
+- "F3" has been picked to represent the 3rd person, while F1 is the first key and therefore suitable for Help Mode.
+Then, remains F2, which will be used for the quick save feature.
+The idea that it's right next to the Help Mode key also makes sense.
+As for the other F-keys, I remind that F4 is currently in use and switches the screen mode, and it also makes sense that the Screen Mode and Camera Mode keys are next to each other.

 **PLAN FOR THIS SUB-VERSION**
 - Fix the previous issues.
+- [Maybe next version instead] Implement the Help Mode (F1) and the Quick Save (F2).
 - [Maybe] Add a bounce animation when characters move forwards or backwards and have 0 candy.
 When they have 1 candy or more, they glide like they currently do.
 - Add a sound effect when characters jump.
 - Add sound effects for when cauldrons are pushed, knocked over, and emptied.